victorges/livepeer-web-api-proxy/README.md

 For example you might want to increment the API proxy logic to have some kind of token-gating for who could get a stream key or not.
-You can adapt the logic from this other token-gating logic to only create streams for users with allowed Ethereum
+You can adapt the logic from this other token-gating project to only create streams for users with allowed Ethereum
 addresses: https://github.com/livepeer/livepeer-nft-gate-example